How to Get Rid of Carpet Beetles

 Types of Carpet Beetles

-There are many species of carpet beetles that infiltrate homes and cause damage.
-Here are four common types of carpet beetles and how to identify each kind.
+The term “carpet beetle” refers to several different species of beetle.
+Here are four common types of carpet beetles and how to identify them.

-- Varied carpet beetle—Reaching sizes of around 3.5 millimeters, the varied carpet beetle is identified through its round shape and fine scales that are speckled in brown, yellow, and white.
+Reaching sizes of around 3.5 millimeters (0.14 inches), the varied carpet beetle is identified through its round shape and fine scales that are speckled in brown, yellow, and white.

-- Fur carpet beetle—This large carpet beetle can reach sizes of up to six millimeters and is found with red, brown, or black shells.
-This species typically has a distinctive white patch on each of its wings.
+This large carpet beetle can reach a size of up to 6 millimeters and can feature a red, brown, or black shell.
+This species typically has a distinctive white patch on both of its wings.

-- Black carpet beetle—This type of beetle reaches sizes of no more than five millimeters, has a hard black shell, and lives for just a few weeks.
+This type of beetle reaches sizes of no more than 5 millimeters, has a hard black shell, and lives for just a few weeks.

 Here are a few signs that you have a carpet beetle infestation: